codeimpossible/blog.barboza.io/src/posts/practical-scriptableobjects-variables.md

   - programming
 ---

+If you haven't checked out the intro to this series yet, you [should give it a read now](/post/practical-scriptableobjects).
+It has an overview of what I'm setting out to do with this series as well as links to my other posts and excellent resources on ScriptableObjects.

 ## Why use ScriptableObjects?

 - Create a separation between the game logic and the data driving that behavior.